SPRING 2021 REGISTRATIONS NOW OPEN!

 Looking back at our first year of FPF Jr in 2015-2016, we had three teams in both categories, but we still received overwhelmingly positive feedback and the kids had a blast!

-We’ve also moved our Atom category over to the D-League (Freshman) since those kids can benefit from more practices and are less likely to come in as a pre-assembled group.
+We’ve also moved our Atom category over to the D-League (Freshman).
+We believe kids under 10 can benefit from more practices and are less likely to come in as a pre-assembled group.

 A: Because we are dividing the D-League up into wider age categories, it wouldn’t work to also include 16-year olds, and expect them to square off against 13 year olds.